-When we think of house painters we don’t necessarily think of style.
+When we think of house painters we don’t necessarily think of their style.
 But the white overalls and cap that painters have become famous for have gained popularity outside the profession.
+So let’s understand a bit more the question: why do painters wear white?

 One theory dates back to the beginning of painter unions.
 Once some of the house painters unionized, they wanted to stand out and have a clean, professional look, so they chose white.
 This way the more seasoned house painters were distinguished because if they were careless, you would see paint on them.
 Today, if a painter’s clothes have more colors and stains on them, it means they are more experienced because they have done more painting jobs.